-- 2. Complete the Adoption Agreement - Print the identifying information where requested in Part 1 of the Adoption Agreement. - For a Traditional IRA, check the box for Part 2, Section A and check the other boxes in Section A to specify the type of Traditional IRA you are opening and provide the registration information.
+2. Complete the Adoption Agreement

+- Print the identifying information where requested in Part 1 of the Adoption Agreement. - For a Traditional IRA, check the box for Part 2, Section A and check the other boxes in Section A to specify the type of Traditional IRA you are opening and provide the registration information.

 If this is an IRA to which you expect to make annual contributions, check Box 1 and enclose a check in the amount of your first contribution.
 If you are making an annual contribution between January 1 and April 15, be sure to indicate whether this is a contribution for the prior year or for the current year.
-Also, if you have designated your IRA to receive a federal income tax refund as a contribution you must provide us with specific instructions if you want to designate it as a contribution for the prior year and you must be sure that we receive the refund by April 15.
+Also, if you have designated your IRA to receive a federal income tax refund as a contribution for the prior year and you must be sure that we receive the refund by April 15.
 Otherwise, the refund will be treated as a contribution for the current year.
 Call the customer service number provided to obtain more details about routing numbers needed to ensure your contribution is sent to the correct account and is invested in accordance with your directions.